phoenixnap/springmvc-raml-plugin/springmvc-raml-annotations/README.md

-## Spring MVC-to-RAML Generator
+## Spring MVC-RAML Synchroniser
-The Spring MVC-to-RAML Generator annotations project allows the use of custom annotations such as @Example which can be used to embed example inputs or outputs.
+The Spring MVC-RAML Synchronizer annotations project allows the use of custom annotations such as @Example which can be used to embed example inputs or outputs.

 ## Documentation
 See the current [Javadoc][] and [reference docs][].